RationalWiki

 RationalWiki is an online wiki which is written from a scientific skeptic, secular, and progressive perspective.
 Its stated goals are to "analyze and refute pseudoscience and the anti-science movement, document crank ideas, explore conspiracy theories, authoritarianism, and fundamentalism, and analyze how these subjects are handled in the media."
-It was created in 2007 as a counterpoint to Conservapedia, a Christian fundamentalist website, after an incident in which some editors of Conservapedia were banned.
+It was created in 2007 as a counterpoint to Conservapedia, an American conservative and Christian fundamentalist website, after an incident in which some editors of Conservapedia were banned.
 RationalWiki has been described as liberal in contrast to Conservapedia.

+As of March 2026, RationalWiki has 8,000+ articles and 314 active users.

 History

 Origin

 In April 2007, Peter Lipson, a doctor of internal medicine, attempted to edit Conservapedia's article on breast cancer to include evidence against Conservapedia's claim that abortion was linked to the disease.
 Conservapedia is an encyclopedia established by Andrew Schlafly as an alternative to Wikipedia, which Schlafly perceived as suffering from a liberal, atheist, and "anti-American" bias.
 He and Conservapedia administrators "questioned [Lipson's] credentials and shut down debate".
 After being reverted and blocked, "Lipson and several other contributors quit trying to moderate the articles [on Conservapedia] and instead started their own website, RationalWiki".